jeffwongqy/resume/README.md

 - Machine Learning with Tree-Based Models in Python from Datacamp
 - Working with HuggingFace from Datacamp

-# Research Interests
+# Interests
+- Machine Learning and Deep Learning
-- Regression Modelling
+- Bayesian Statistics
 - Large-Language Models
-- Machine Learning and Deep Learning

 # Achievements
 - A*STAR ARIA Research Internship Award 2024